Communities Mental Health and Wellbeing Fund for Adults 2025/26

 The Communities Mental Health and Wellbeing Fund for Adults was established in October 2021.
-To date, around £51 million has been distributed across Scotland to community initiatives supporting mental health and wellbeing.
-Over the last three years, residents of East Renfrewshire have benefited from £710,287.34 awarded to 61 groups and organisations.
-It has been announced that a further £15 million has been awarded for the fourth year of funding (2024 – 2025).
+To date, around £66 million has been distributed across Scotland to community initiatives supporting mental health and wellbeing.
+Over the last four years, residents of East Renfrewshire have benefited from £947,869.21 awarded through 124 grants to groups and organisations.
+It has been announced that a further £15 million has been awarded for the fifth year of funding (2025 – 2026).

 Here, in East Renfrewshire, this fund is being distributed via Voluntary Action East Renfrewshire SCIO (VAER), in partnership with our local Integrated Joint Board (IJB), Community Planning Partnership (CPP) and community organisations through our Wellbeing Network.

-We require applicants to read and fully understand both the Funding Criteria and the Application Guidance before applying.
-Through reading this, applicants can find useful information on what can and cannot be funded, along with information on funding deadlines and grant sizes.
+We require all applicants to read and fully understand both the Funding Criteria and the Application Guidance before applying.
+Through reading this, applicants can find useful information on what can and cannot be funded, along with information on funding deadlines.

-Please note a strict 5 PM cut-off is observed on the date of the deadline.
+Please note that a strict 10 AM cut-off is observed on the deadline date.

 TSIScotNet-Logo